supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 Click on your build configuration for test -> Edit Configuration -> Code coverage Tab -> Tracing.

+There you also need to add `com.adaptionsoft.games.uglytrivia.*` to the "Packages and classes to include in coverage data".

-Now run the coverage report of InteliJ
+Now run the coverage report of InteliJ.

 </p>
 </details>